 For example, this prevents displaying a German payment method like Sofort to a UK shopper.

-This IP-to-country mapping is not 100% accurate; if you have already defined the country of the shopper, you may wish to set it explicitly.
+This IP-to-country mapping is not 100% accurate; if you have already defined the country of the shopper, you may want to set it explicitly.

 - Shopper Reference: a unique identifier for the shopper.